Malcolm-MacArthur/Malcolm-MacArthur.github.io/README.md

 have.

 ### Naming convention followed
-The HTML/CSS follows the BEM methodology
+The HTML/CSS class naming follows the BEM methodology